bmaupin/langtrends-data/README.md

 #### Date format

-- Dates are stored without times in order to reduce the size of the data files
+- Dates are stored in this format: `YYYY-MM-DD`, e.g. `2021-01-01`
+  - Omitting the time reduces the size of the data files
-- Dates are stored as strings so they can be easily read
+  - Using strings (instead of integers) makes the data easier to read
-- Dates are stored in a format which can be directly converted to a `Date` object using `new Date(score.date)`
+  - This format still permits converting to a `Date` object using `new Date(score.date)`
+    - Other considered formats (e.g. `YYYYMMDD`) don't work without parsing
-  - This will also create a `Date` with a timestamp of midnight UTC, which was the intention; for example, `new Date('2021-01-01')` is the same as `new Date('2021-01-01 00:00:00.000Z')`
+    - This will also create a `Date` with a timestamp of midnight UTC (regardless of the local time zone), which was the intention; for example, `new Date('2021-01-01')` is the same as `new Date('2021-01-01 00:00:00.000Z')`

 #### Adding languages to `languages-metadata.json`